mlainez/p4-roadbook/roadbook.md

 It's got sentences like "Improve and expand your PC experience with Windows 98", a big red star reading "You can now use windows 98 on your MAC", and the large "Works better, Plays better".
 It also includes an image of what the Windows 98 desktop looks like.

-Let's look at a more recent examples, for instance, on the [Witcher 3 PS4 box](http://vgboxart.com/boxes/PS4/73072-the-witcher-3-wild-hunt-full.png).
+Let's look at a more recent example, for instance, the [Witcher 3 PS4 box](http://vgboxart.com/boxes/PS4/73072-the-witcher-3-wild-hunt-full.png).

 ![Witcher 3](http://vgboxart.com/boxes/PS4/73072-the-witcher-3-wild-hunt-full.png)